argenkiwi/kenkyo/README.md

 In this repository I intend to share configuration files for a range of keyboard customisation software which reprents a keyboard layout I developed under a series of principles.

+> Kenkyo (謙虚) is the Japanese term for humility or modesty.

 ## Principles
 - Seamlessness: A user that is unaware or the presence of this layout should not be able to tell it is there.
 - Progressiveness: A new user of the layout should be able to adopt the layout gradually and always have the option to fall-back to pre-existing habits if necessary.